ChanakyaMohanReddy/AI-Assignment4-SE24UCSE034/Q2/README.md

 Before assigning a color, the program checks whether any neighboring district already has the same color.
 If a conflict occurs, the algorithm backtracks and tries another color.

+## Conclusion
+The Telangana Map Coloring problem was successfully solved using the Constraint Satisfaction Problem (CSP) approach with backtracking.

+All districts were assigned colors such that no two adjacent districts share the same color, satisfying the given constraints.

+This demonstrates how CSP techniques can be effectively applied to solve real-world problems like map coloring.

 ## Output
 ```text
 Telangana Map Coloring: